ResearchAdvancingFuzzing/raf/docs/RUN.md

 sudo python3.6 -m pip install grpcio  grpcio-tools hydra-core numpy kubernetes
 ```
 #### Minikube setup
-Run **one** of the following sets of commands to setup the single-node Kubernetes cluster:
+Instructions to setup a single-node Kubernetes cluster with minikube can be found at https://minikube.sigs.k8s.io/docs/.
+Reproduced below for convience are a few ways to start this cluster:
 1. In a docker container: (preferred)
 ```
 minikue start --vm-driver=docker